International Extradition

 For an international extradition case, the process is often governed by federal treaties and statutes.
 The process for international extradition is exercised exclusively by the federal government.
 The states are not authorized to act independently because the extradition process must be negotiated through federal authorities.
 U.S. v.
 Rauscher, 119 U.S. 407, 7 S. Ct.
 234, 30 L. Ed.
 425 (1886).

+An experienced attorney can challenge the extradition immediately after the detention begins.
 This article explains international extraditions to and from Florida.

 Attorneys for International Extradition